tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 84: No reference for this method to generate pseudo-absences.
 I understand the simple logic, but it doesn't account for undervisited areas which are equally selected as very visited ones for a given distance to presence observation (among other sampling biases).
 Classical Pseudo-Absence generation methods could be used (see e.g. Wisz, M. S., & Guisan, A. (2009).
 Do pseudo-absence selection strategies influence species distribution models and their predictions?)

-#response[*TODO THIS IS CLASSICAL*

-The specific recommendations of Wisz & Guisan do not apply in a machine learning context, where a class imbalance of $10^4$ negative samples for $130$ positive samples (what they use in their article) would result in the type of severe imbalance which requires remediation through for example under-sampling, which would complexify the pseudo-absence generation with zero benefit for the actual point of the manuscript.
+#response[The specific recommendations of Wisz & Guisan do not apply in a machine learning context, where a class imbalance of $10^4$ negative samples for $130$ positive samples (what they use in their article) would result in the type of severe imbalance which requires remediation through for example under-sampling, which would complexify the pseudo-absence generation with zero benefit for the actual point of the manuscript.
 This being said, because the revised version discusses class imbalance in the context of CP in more depth, the class imbalance of the dataset has been increased slightly (from 1:3 to 1:5).
+I have added additional information about the pseudo-absence generation.

 The reviewer is similarly correct about the selection bias, but this is _well_ beyond the scope of this manuscript, so the pseudo-absence generation has been kept as is.]

 I get that what means "presence" or "absence" is not central in this article, but if you're goal is really to ease the uptake of this kind of method, you should rather use a relevant use-case.

-#response[this point has already been adressed.
+#response[This point has already been adressed.
 As the reviewer correctly figured out, the definition of presence and absence is not central to this manuscript.]

 To avoid this kind of discussion, i would suggest to use a presence-absence dataset.

-#response[this point has already been adresed.]
+#response[This point has already been adresed.]

 110-116: What does it mean that results hold qualitatively?
 Lack of transparency about this internal result, why not shown as appendice?

-#response[]
+#response[This, very straigthforwardly, mean that all figures "look the same" when using different spatial resolutions.
+This does not warrant an appendix.]

 117-118: Why?

-#response[]
+#response[For illustration purposes.
+The manuscript is already very substantial, and a full investigation of multiple climate scenarios would not contribute to the main message, which is about CP.]

 119: "v." -> "vs"?